xTwo56/coinswap/docs/app demos/makerd.md

   > **Note**: Currently The transaction fee for the fidelity bond is hardcoded at `1000 sats`.
 This approach of directly considering `fee` not `fee rate` will be improved in v0.1.1 milestones.

 - Since the maker wallet is empty, we'll need to fund it with at least `0.00051000 BTC` to cover the fidelity amount and transaction fee.
-To fund the wallet, we can use a Signet faucet from [Signet Faucets](https://signetfaucet.com/).
+To fund the wallet, we can use a testnet4 faucet from [testnet4 Faucets](https://mempool.space/testnet4/faucet).
   Let's just take `0.01 BTC`testcoins as extra amount will be used in doing wallet related operations in [maker-cli demo](./maker-cli.md)

 - The server will regularly sync the wallet every 10 seconds, increasing the interval in the pattern 10,20,30,40..., to detect any incoming funds.